Change feed in Azure Cosmos DB

 Each change included in the change log appears exactly once in the change feed, and the clients must manage the checkpointing logic.
 If you want to avoid the complexity of managing checkpoints, the change feed processor provides automatic checkpointing and "at least once" semantics. using change feed with change feed processor.

 The change feed is sorted by the order of modification within each logical partition key value.
-There is no guaranteed order across the partition key values.
+There's no guaranteed order across the partition key values.

-Changes can be synchronized from any point-in-time, that is there is no fixed data retention period for which changes are available.
+Changes can be synchronized from any point-in-time.
+There's no fixed data retention period for which changes are available.

 Changes are available in parallel for all logical partition keys of an Azure Cosmos DB container.
-This capability allows changes from large containers to be processed in parallel by multiple consumers.
+This capability allows multiple consumers to process changes from large containers in parallel.

 Applications can request multiple change feeds on the same container simultaneously.
 ChangeFeedOptions.StartTime can be used to provide an initial starting point.
 For example, to find the continuation token corresponding to a given clock time.
 The ContinuationToken, if specified, takes precedence over the StartTime and StartFromBeginning values.
 The precision of ChangeFeedOptions.StartTime is ~5 secs.